genelet/hcllight/README.md

 This *hcllight* package removes position and location tags from the hclsyntax parsing tree.

- - You can dynamically add and delete tags, then output the tree back to HCL data, with logic expressions being evaluated or kepted in the original format.
+ - You can dynamically add and delete tags, then output the tree back to HCL data, with logic expressions being evaluated or without.
- - The package is defined by protobuf, which let you accurately measure the state of changes in the parsing tree.
+ - The package is defined by protobuf, so you can accurately measure the state of changes in the parsing tree.

 To install,